magentabusiness/magentabusiness.github.io/_includes/docs/reference/gateway-mqtt-api.md

 ## Device Connect API

-In order to inform ThingsBoard that device is connected to the Gateway, one needs to publish following message:
+In order to inform IoT Hub that device is connected to the Gateway, one needs to publish following message:

 ```shell
 Topic: v1/gateway/connect